Open MenuHide Menu

 FAQs

-When can I apply for a PCT Residency Program position?
+When can I apply for a UTSW PCT Residency Program position?

-Open application periods for our UT Southwestern PCT Residency Program are as follows:
+Open application periods for our PCT Residency Program are as follows:

-How do I apply to the PCT Residency Program if I am an Internal Candidate?
+How do I apply to the UTSW PCT Residency Program if I am an internal candidate?

 You must apply during the open application acceptance time frame.

-How do I apply to the PCT Residency Program if I am an External Candidate?
+How do I apply to the UTSW PCT Residency Program if I am an external candidate?

 You must apply during the open application acceptance time frame.